Apress/Introduction-to-Blender-3.0/README.md

 The same directory also includes the files LivingRoom, Humans, and RedChair, which contain a model of an architectural interior, shown in the figure, furnished and populated by humans that we learn to model in this chapter.

 ![image](https://user-images.githubusercontent.com/95879583/148989739-da6f2255-848d-44b1-8469-a7113f26fa8a.png)

+You can download the HDRI maps we used in these files and many others from the site https://polyhaven.com/hdris.

 ##### Fourth chapter
 The fourth chapter shows how to make materials and textures, assign them to objects, and adequately illuminate the scene to create the environment.